codeandtheory/strategy-dashboard-new/AIRTABLE_AI_STEP_BY_STEP.md

 **Simplest Approach:** The app already fetches the Cafe Astrology text and passes it in the webhook.
 You can use it directly!

-1. Click **"Add action"** after the webhook trigger
+**You don't need any action here** - just use `{{trigger.body.cafeAstrologyText}}` directly in Step 5 when generating the horoscope text.

-2. The Cafe Astrology text is already in `{{trigger.body.cafeAstrologyText}}`
-3. You can skip to Step 4 (Build Image Prompt) and use the text directly in Step 5
+The Cafe Astrology text is already available from the webhook, so you can skip this step and go straight to Step 4 (Build Image Prompt).

-**Alternative: If you want Airtable to fetch it (using a table with URLs)**
+**Alternative: If you want Airtable to fetch it (Not Recommended)**

-If you prefer Airtable to fetch the text itself, create a table with URLs:
+If you really want Airtable to fetch the text itself (not recommended since the app already does this), you would need:

-### Step 3a: Create the URLs Table (Optional)
+1. A table with URLs (see table structure below)
+2. An HTTP request extension (like Data Fetcher)
+3. A parsing script

+But **we strongly recommend skipping this** and just using `{{trigger.body.cafeAstrologyText}}` from the webhook, which is already available and doesn't require any additional actions.

+**If you still want to create the URLs table for reference:**

-1. In your Airtable base, create a new table called **"Cafe Astrology URLs"**
+1. In your Airtable base, create a new table called **"Cafe Astrology URLs"** (optional)
 2. Add these fields:
    - **Star Sign** (Single select or Single line text) - The zodiac sign name
    - **URL** (URL or Single line text) - The Cafe Astrology URL for that sign